yokochi47/pdbx-validation/README.md

 ## Usage

-- To generate alternative wwPDB validation information documents for several PDB IDs,<br />
+- To generate the PDBML-validation of some PDB entries,<br />
  `./run_test.sh`

-- To generate and update whole PDB entries,<br />
+- To update the PDBML-validation of the entire PDB entry,<br />
  `./run_all.sh`

 - Here is map of the program.<br />